worktheclock/replit.github.io/getting-started/faq.md

 1. Share every repl from your old account to your new one.
 Once you share all the repls, you would then fork each one on your new account.

 2. Change the email address on the existing account, which means you would not need to create another account.
 This method will not be useful if you have already created another account with the new email.

+##### I received a notification from one of the mods.
+What does this mean?

+Learn more about our strike system [here.](https://docs.replit.com/hosting/strike-system-faq)